vnaazleen/sql-for-datascience/README.md

 # SQL for Data Science

-SQL for Data Science by University of California, Davis, Coursera.
+Learn SQL Basics for Data Science by University of California, Davis, Coursera.